-Does not include properties in which we own a minority interest, including the interests owned in the Montgomery County Self Storage DST properties, the San Francisco Self Storage DST property, the Hawthorne property, the WP Baltimore Self Storage property and the Southwest Colonial, DST properties.
+(4) Does not include properties in which we own a minority interest, including the interests owned in the Montgomery County Self Storage, DST properties, the San Francisco Self Storage DST property, the Hawthorne property, and the Southwest Colonial, DST properties.

-(2) Includes approximately 85,000 rentable square feet of industrial warehouse/office space at the Chicago - Ogden Ave. property.
+(5) Includes approximately 85,000 rentable square feet of industrial warehouse/office space at the Chicago - Ogden Ave. property.